Guigs02/impact_engine/README.md

 - --recid: Specify the recid of the paper to find citing papers.
 - --save-citing-papers: Filename to save citing papers CSV.

-## License
+## Licence

-Distributed under the MIT License.
+Distributed under the MIT Licence.